nrfconnect/sdk-nrf/include/download_client.rst

 The download happens in a separate thread which can be paused and resumed.

 Make sure to configure :option:`CONFIG_NRF_DOWNLOAD_MAX_FRAGMENT_SIZE` in a way that suits your application.
-A small fragment size results in more download requests, and thus a higher protocol overhead, while large fragments require more RAM.
+A large fragment size requires more RAM, while a small fragment size results in more download requests, and thus a higher protocol overhead.
+If the size of the file being downloaded is larger than a hundred times the size of one fragment, the server might close the HTTP connection after the hundreth fragment has been transfered.
+The library is able to detect when the server has closed the HTTP connection and reconnect automatically.
+Increasing the fragment size prevents having to establish several HTTP connections and thus helps in keeping protocol overhead to a minimum.

 Protocols